Home > Library > Research Methodology > Inductive and Deductive Reasoning – Examples & Limitations

 Example

-From the first and second premise in the above example, the third statement is concluded.
+From the first and second premises in the above example, the third statement is concluded.

 Inductive Reasoning Strategy